tochenan/sudo_sequence/README.md

 Minimal web viewer for finding genomic regions with high between-sample diversity.
 The pipeline converts multiple aligned sequencing files into fixed-width genomic "patches" and scores each patch by the variance of read counts across samples (days).
 The Flask app serves the top-scoring patches and lets a simple UI list them.

+This project is part of the Cambridge Biohackathon and won first place.

 This repo currently operates on BAM alignments (via `pysam`), not raw FASTQ.
 If you start from FASTQ, align to a reference and produce sorted BAM files first.

 ## How it works